last update:

 The Leipzig Trade Fair

 Samuel Kiechel mentioned that Leipzig’s wealth came from its trade fairs.
 Fairs were an essential fixture of economic life in medieval and early modern Europe.
 They were often held during a religious festival to attract more visitors.
 The Carolingians were the first to establish large fairs in their Empire.
 The Champagne fairs were the most prominent medieval trade fairs.
 They took place six times a year in various towns in the province of Champagne between the eleventh and fourteenth centuries.
 The fairs attracted long-distance traders from across Europe.
-They brought goods like textiles, furs and spices.
+They brought goods such as textiles, furs and spices.
 In northern Europe, a large fair was regularly held on the coast of Skåne (Sweden) during the herring season.

 Early modern drawing of a bustling market square.